IS YOUR “FLEXIBLE” OFFICE FITOUT A HEALTH RISK?

 UK999 was also made aware of the shortage of skilled trades people not only in the Northern Hemisphere but also Australia.
 A Governments report published in September 2014 noted that there was a shortage of skilled painters in New South Wales.
 This was not just the situation in New South Wales but also other states around Australia.
 They noted that 40% of all advertised vacancies were not filled.

-Mr Jacob Smith, founder of Ace Roof Restoration Melbourne confirmed to UK999 that the shortage of skilled tradesmen in the painting industry was no different than in the Australian roofing trade.
+Mr Jacob Smith, founder of Ace Roof Repairs Sydney and Painters Sydney confirmed to UK999 that the shortage of skilled tradesmen in the painting industry was no different than in the Australian roofing trade.

 Mr Smith said, “we have the ability to grow our business four fold interstate but is only constrained by our ability get qualified staff to complete the projects offered to us.”
 He noted that the roofing trade was one for a younger man and many older tradesmen quickly move on to other industries where the fitness and agility required for climbing around roof tops was no required.
 This put added pressure on companies to train roofing apprentices which has not been occurring.